QuirkyCort/micropython-gy33/gy33-uart/README.md

 The sensor should first be placed on a suitable black surface.

 After calibration, the same surface should return 0 for all RGBC values when performing a "get_calibrated()".

+### GY33_UART.get_calibrated()

+Returns a tuple containing only the calibrated Red, Green, Blue, and Clear values.
+Calibrated values are norminally between 0 to 255, but if exposed to light level that exceeds the calibration, it may return values beyond 0 to 255.

+These uses calibration values stored in the gy33 object, and are not the same as the values obtained from "get_processed()" (...which uses calibration stored in the sensor module).

 ### GY33_UART.get_raw()